turnkeylinux/confconsole/docs/Lets_encrypt.rst

 dehydrated-wrapper has been run (and hopefully a Let's Encrypt SSL cert has been generated).

+**Note:** TurnKey Let's Encrypt integration **does not** currently support wildcard certificates.
+That requires the DNS validation method, which is not currently an option.
+If you need wildcard certificates, you will need to either use Dehydrated directly (with an appropriate hook script to make the required DNS records), or use an alternate tool (that supports the `DNS-01` validation method) to get your Let's Encrypt certificates.

 For more info about what the cron job actually does, please see `Cron job details`_ below.